SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

 Singularity enables users to have full control of their environment.
 Singularity containers can be used to package entire scientific workflows, software and libraries, and even data.
 This means that you don’t have to ask your cluster admin to install anything for you - you can put it in a Singularity container and run.

-Singularity is installed on the Itrop Cluster.
+Singularity is installed on the Itrop Cluster in two versions 2.4 and 3.3.0.

-The containers are located into `/usr/local/singularity-2.4/containers`
+The containers are located into `/data3/projects/containers`

+The  2.4 folder hosts the containers built with the 2.4 version of singularity

+The  3.3.0 folder hosts the containers built with the 3.3.0 version of singularity

 You first need to load the environment with the command:

-`module load system/singularity/2.4`
+`module load system/singularity/2.4` or `module load system/singularity/3.3.0`